-The outrigger is the regulating organ of the watch.
-It allows to channel the energy received by the anchor and therefore allows the needles to rotate at regular and precise intervals.
-It is the oscillations made by the rocker that allow the needles to move.
+- The balance wheel is the regulating organ of the watch.
+It channels the energy received by the anchor and thus allows the hands to turn at regular and precise intervals.
+It is the oscillations performed by the balance wheel that allow the hands to move.

-The outrigger receives mechanical energy through the anchor, which allows the anchor to rotate.
-This is the ICT we hear.
-At the center of the balance is a spiral which compresses under the effect of rotation of the balance.
-By relaxing, the spiral forces the balance back: this step is indicated by the TAC we hear.
-The oscillation is therefore the outward and return movement of the balance, it is therefore composed of 2 alternations.
+- The balance wheel receives mechanical energy through the anchor, which allows it to turn.
+This is the TIC that we hear.
+At the center of the balance wheel is a spiral that compresses as the balance wheel rotates.
+As it relaxes, the spiral forces the balance wheel to move backwards: this step is indicated by the TIC we hear.
+The oscillation is therefore the back and forth movement of the balance wheel, it is therefore composed of 2 alternations.

-Frequency is the oscillation number that the balance will perform in 1 second.
-However, the frequency of one automatic watch in number of alternations per hour or in Hertz.
-Thus a watch to 28,800 shifts per hour performs 14,400 oscillations in one hour, 240 oscillations per minute and 4 oscillations per second.
-To expressalternation in Hz the number of oscillations per hour must be divided by 7200.
-Thus a mechanical watch with a frequency of 28,800 A/h will have a frequency of 4Hz.
+- The frequency is the number of oscillations that the balance will perform in 1 second.
+However, the frequency of an automatic watch is expressed in number of vibrations per hour or in Hertz.
+Thus a watch with 28,800 vibrations per hour makes 14,400 oscillations in one hour, 240 oscillations per minute and 4 oscillations per second.
+To express the alternation in Hz it is necessary to divide the number of oscillations per hour, by 7200.
+Thus a mechanical watch with a frequency of 28 800 A/h will have a frequency of 4Hz.

-The higher a frequency, in other words the more oscillations the balance will make in one second the more precise the watch will be and the more fluid the movement of the hands (in particular of the seconds).
-However, it should be noted that on some movements, frequency too high may tend to wear the movement prematurely and also reduce the autonomy of the power reserve.
+- The higher the frequency, in other words the more oscillations the balance wheel makes in a second, the more precise the watch will be and the more fluid the movement of the hands (especially the seconds).
+However, it should be noted that on some movements, a frequency that is too high may tend to wear out the movement prematurely and also reduce the autonomy of the power reserve.

-Most of the mechanical watches have of frequencies of 21 600 A/H or 28 800 A/H even if there are watches with frequencies of up to 36 000 alternations in one hour or 10 alternations in one second.
-On this type of movement, the rhythm of the trotter is smooth, we no longer see increments.
+- Most mechanical watches have frequencies of 21,600 A/H or 28,800 A/H, although there are watches with frequencies of up to 36,000 vibrations in an hour, or 10 vibrations in a second.
+On this type of movement, the rhythm of the second hand is smooth, we no longer see the increments.